Skip to content

 Core Philosophy

 Flux does not use a Virtual DOM.
 When you update a piece of state, it doesn't re-render a component tree or diff a virtual representation against live Roblox Instances.
 Instead, state updates flow directly to the exact property bindings that depend on them.
 If a player's health changes, only the Size of the health bar updates.
-Everything else is completely untouched.
+Everything else stays untouched.
+Each piece of reactive state (a Signal you set, a Computed you derive, an Effect that runs side effects) is a node in this graph.

-In traditional reactive frameworks, components are functions that re-execute on every state change.
+In many UI frameworks, components are functions that re-execute on every state change.
 In Flux, components run exactly once.
-They exist solely to construct your Roblox Instances and wire up the reactive graph.
-Once the UI is built, the factory function is done; leaving behind only lightning-fast, targeted property updates.
+They exist to construct your Roblox Instances and wire up the reactive graph.
+Once the UI is built, the factory function is done, leaving behind targeted property updates.

-Flux embraces the Roblox Instance hierarchy.
-Using Flux.new and Flux.edit, you can build complex hierarchies of UI elements (or physical parts) in a single, readable block of code, then bind reactive nodes directly to properties.
+Flux builds on the Roblox Instance hierarchy.
+Using Flux.new and Flux.edit, you can build hierarchies of UI elements (or physical parts) in a single, readable block of code, then bind reactive nodes directly to properties.
 Operator overloading means reactive expressions read like plain Luau math.

 local ReplicatedStorage = game:GetService("ReplicatedStorage")